NirmalaAbothu/note-taker-11.17.20/README.md

 -    Get challenged while developing api routes for fetching data from db to display on browser and finally figured out thru creating, const router = require("express").Router() and export router.
--    App is working as expected in local but after deployed to Heroku ,the post and delete methods are not working as app taking too long for read and write file.Error logs says timeout for post and deleted methods. contacted the following:
+-    App is working as expected in local but after deployed to Heroku ,the post and delete methods are not working as app taking too long for read and write file.Error logs says timeout for post and delete methods. contacted the following:
      -    AskBCS Learing Assistant: they mentioned due to read and File system in api routes, app in not working on Heroku, then i removed read and write files and tried to save the notes but the saved data is not remaining in db.json file,